Is Chocolate a Healthy Food Choice?

 When shopping, seek out dark chocolates that boast high cocoa content (preferably 70 percent or higher).
 These choices are excellent sources of nutrients like fiber, iron, magnesium, copper, and manganese.
 On the other hand, you may go online and find companies like Earth Echo, which sells nutrient-rich chocolate drinks and snacks with minimal processing.

-Incredibly healthy and delicious, cacao is a par excellence.
+Incredibly healthy and delicious, cacao is a superfood par excellence.
 Danette May, co-founder of the company and a huge enthusiast of the cacao bean, claims it has many health advantages for both the body and the mind.
 They continue, “cacao has the ability to dramatically improve our general health and well-being, from giving necessary nutrients to enhancing brain health and heart health.”

 Furthermore, scientific evidence supports their argument.
 In 2017, researchers found that consuming all three of these items together reduced “bad cholesterol,” or LDL, levels, which is a risk factor for cardiovascular disease.
 Plus, new evidence suggests that cocoa’s flavanols may help prevent cognitive decline with age.